spatialsimulator/XitoSBML/README.md

 To whom might be interested, here is an instruction on how to compile XitoSBML from source code.

 ### Dependencies
-XitoSBML requires the following third-party applications.
+XitoSBML requires the following third-party applications/libraries.

 + [JSBML](http://sbml.org/Software/JSBML "JSBML")
 + [Fiji Is Just ImageJ](http://fiji.sc/Fiji "Fiji Is Just ImageJ")